-The Name of the Cyprus Company
+The Name of the Company

 The Shareholders in a general meeting by a simple majority vote can appoint or remove any Director, with immediate effect.
 A Director can resign at any time by a letter in writing handed over to the Board of Directors.
 On the death of a Director his position becomes vacant and the Shareholders in a General Meeting appoint another Director in his place if they desire.

-The Secretary of the Cyprus Company
+The Secretary of the Company

-What is The Memorandum of the Cyprus Company?
+What is the Memorandum?

 Our Memorandum is so concise and extensive it cover all the activities required by any normal company for as long as it exists!